cmkobel/elastical-testical/README.md

 3. Implement optimised algorithms

+### Evaluation problem
+Evaluation problem answers the question: what is the probability that a particular sequence of symbols is produced by a particular model?
+For evaluation we use two algorithms: the forward algorithm or the backwards algorithm

+### Decoding problem
+Decoding problem answers the question: Given a sequence of symbols (your observations) and a model, what is the most likely sequence of states that produced the sequence.
+For decoding we use the Viterbi algorithm.

+### Training problem
+Training problem answers the question: Given a model structure and a set of sequences, find the model that best fits the data.
+For this problem we can use the Baum Welch = forward-backward algorithm

 ## DOCUMENTATION

 In this section all the documentation for the library is written as well as the different papers that have been implemented.